 Jennie Miller is a wildlife ecologist and conservation scientist with expertise in carnivores, especially big cats.
-As Senior Scientist, she advances imperiled species recovery through ensuring Defenders’ projects and initiatives are informed by sound science.
+As Senior Scientist, she advanced imperiled species recovery through ensuring Defenders’ projects and initiatives are informed by sound science.
 Jennie’s research explores the socio-ecological drivers of human-wildlife interactions and develops decision support tools that help transform conflict into coexistence.
-Building off her management of field projects in North America, Asia and Africa, Jennie also contributes to strategies for scaling up and evaluating effectiveness in conservation approaches.
+Building off her management of field projects in North America, Asia and Africa, Jennie also contributed to strategies for scaling up and evaluating effectiveness in conservation approaches.

 PhD in Ecology, 2015

 Yale School of Forestry & Environmental Studies